tm-a-t/telegram-bot-handbook/en/dev/api.md

 On the one hand, there are much more libraries written on Bot API.

-On the other hand, Bot API has more limits.
-It doesn't allow to [upload large files](../messages/sending#file-limits) by default or [fetch old messages from chat history](./updates#limitations).
+On the other hand, Bot API is more limited.
+It forbids to [upload large files](../messages/sending#file-limits) by default or [fetch old messages from chat history](./updates#limitations).

 Read about choosing the right library [on the next page](./libraries).